mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 message_length = ProtoField.int32("mongodb.message_length", "messageLength", base.DEC)
 ```

-The first argument is used as a label in the filter settings, second is used as a label in the sub
+The first argument is used as a label in the filter settings, second is used as a label in the subtree
-tree and the last is used to decide how the variable's value should be displayed.
+and the last is used to decide how the variable's value should be displayed.
 In this case I
 want to show the value in decimal, but I could also use `base.HEX` to show it in hexadecimal format.
 Hexadecimal format doesn't work for int32 though.